Is Mastodon secure? Is Mastodon end-to-end encrypted?

-No. Mastodon isn’t E2EE.
-Some work has been done ⧉ on building an encrypted messaging system into Mastodon, but it isn’t finished yet.
+Mastodon is not end-to-end encryped (E2EE).
+Some work has been done ⧉ on building an E2EE messaging system into Mastodon, but it isn’t finished yet.

 What does this mean?
 Can my server’s admin read my DMs?

-An admin would need a certain level of technical skill, as there is no way to view DMs in Mastodon’s admin interface.
+An admin would need a certain level of technical skill, as there is no way to view DMs in Mastodon’s admin interface (unless it’s been reported, see below).
 The server owner would have to manually look through their server’s database directly to read a DM, and bypass Mastodon’s admin interface completely.
 It’s not something they could do casually.

 Is this normal?